Lee Mills: Playing career

 He scored five goals in 27 games during the 2000–01 season.
 He played just two games the following season before a one-month loan to Coventry City in December 2001, which soon turned into a £250,000 move at the end of the year.
 He aimed to fire the "Sky Blues" to the play-offs, though the season ended with Coventry occupying 11th spot.
-By some measure of irony, he played at Fratton Park in a Portsmouth shirt, Graham Barber having deemed both Coventry strips were too similar to Pompey's home strip forced the side to borrow Portsmouth's orange away strip.
+By some measure of irony, he played at Fratton Park in a Portsmouth shirt, Graham Barber having deemed both Coventry strips were too similar to Pompey's home strip, forced the side to borrow Portsmouth's orange away strip.

-In July 2001 he broke his arm in a "freak" training ground incident, this came after recently recovering from a potentially career threatening knee injury.
+In July 2001, he broke his arm in a "freak" training ground incident, which came after recently recovering from a potentially career-threatening knee injury.
 He came back later in the season with "a bang", Mills saying: "I've come in and done OK and let's hope that continues."
 He was soon battling with an ankle injury, choosing to take injections to avoid time on the sidelines.
 In February 2003, following a one-month loan with Tony Pulis' Stoke City, where John Rudge was now Director of Football, he signed for the "Potters" permanently.
 The next month he was involved in a traffic collision on the M6 motorway and escaped with only minor injuries.

 In July 2003, he signed with Telford United.
 Manager Mick Jones was delighted with the capture, stating: "I don't want to put too much pressure on Lee but I am hopeful he might have the same kind of impact as Alan Shearer had when he moved from Blackburn to Newcastle".
 After eleven goals in thirty games, Mills tore his ankle ligaments during a training accident, keeping him out of action for three months.

 Following the collapse of Telford United, there was a race to Mills' signature, which was eventually won by Hereford United.
 Graham Turner having signed Mills, Mark Robinson and Jonathan Gould, looked to improve upon 2003–04's second-place finish, which saw the "Bulls" agonizingly close to automatic promotion to the Football League.
-Nine league goals from Mills in the 2004–05 season could not help United catch runaway champions Barnet, for a second consecutive season they crashed out in the play-off semi-finals.
+Nine league goals from Mills in the 2004–05 season could not help United catch runaway champions Barnet, for a second consecutive season, they crashed out in the play-off semi-finals.
 Four of his goals had come in the first two months, despite starting just five matches.
 Mills was released after the semi-final defeat, as was fellow veteran Graham Hyde.